 8- Visit the Parc des Bastions (Bastions Park)

-The Reformation Wall is the highlight of the park, serving as a reminder to the honorable figures and events of the Protestant Reformation.
-Within the wall, you will find statues and images depicting the integral parts of the historic movement.
+The Reformation Wall, a key feature of Parc des Bastions, commemorates the significant figures and events of the Protestant Reformation.
+Within the wall, you’ll find statues and images that depict the integral aspects of this historic movement.

 9- Unravel the Mystery of Carouge – Geneva’s Small Italy